derekphsu/crosslake/crosslake/readme.txt

 Why I chose this method
 .generate_report
 By listing out the steps it takes to generate the report, it is clear at a glance what steps it needs to take to go from input to output before anyone needs to take a deeper dive into the code.
-It also means that each method has a specific purpose and no method is too big, thus making refactoring and reusing it harder.
+It also means that each method has a specific purpose and no method is too big.
 It is also easy to test.

 .output_file
 I have to create .output_file because I was unable to stub out the File.foreach method in my tests.
 Normally I would just add it as the first line in .calculate and leverage the added efficiency in the foreach method.
 The current implementation takes extra memory by dumping everything out to .file_content and forgoes the benefit of the foreach loop which only reads one line at a time, thus improving memory usage when the input file is large.